gearboxworks/docker-template/README.md

 ## Simple setup, (using BootStrap.sh).

 ### 1 Fetch this repo.
-From a shell run
+Open a terminal window and fetch using wget.
 `wget https://github.com/gearboxworks/docker-template/raw/master/bin/BootStrap.sh`

 Or download [from here](https://github.com/gearboxworks/docker-template/raw/master/bin/BootStrap.sh)

 ### 2 Run BootStrap.sh script.
+`bash ./BootStrap.sh`

 Let the script prompt you:

-`bash ./BootStrap.sh`
+`bash ./BootStrap.sh my-container`

 Specify directory - you will have to create your JSON file and run `make init` afterwards.

-`bash ./BootStrap.sh my-container`
+`bash ./BootStrap.sh my-container MyContainer.json`

 Specify directory and JSON file - this will run the final `make init` for you.

-`bash ./BootStrap.sh my-container MyContainer.json`

 ## Setup via GitHub.